dgcuff/blog.github.io/_posts/2022-08-15_tell-what-you-know.md

 Developers are also busy people, and most of them provide information to technical writers without context.
 "Update the procedure to reflect current functionality."
 Uh huh.
 Have we by any chance assumed that anybody has told the technical writing team about any recent changes?
 Or have we perhaps assumed that the technical writing team has the ability to use the product?

-But some developers are absolute rock stars.
-Without prompting, they provide a summary of how the product works now plus a quick sketch of how's that was different in the past, a brief mention of _why_ the change was made and why the user will care and benefit from the new feature, a link to a document (such as a wiki) with tons of background, and at least a small handful of screen shots.
+Some developers are absolute rock stars.
+Without prompting, they provide a summary of how the product works now plus a quick sketch of how that was different in the past, a brief mention of _why_ the change was made and why the user will care and benefit from the new feature, a link to a document (such as a wiki) with tons of background, and at least a small handful of screen shots.

 The whole concept of screen shots is a massive topic for another time.
 But screen shots provide a way for me to introduce an important point: